Team-Jalapeno/detox-chrome-extension/README.md

 </p>

 On the chrome-extension popup, you can choose the strictness with which you want `Detox` to filter text and media on the webpage.
 You can also choose the type of content you want to filter by enabling/disabling switches on the extension.
 By default, text, images, and videos will be enabled.

+`Detox` is made *by the community, for the community*.
+With the help of **community flagging**, any user can flag specific content that they believe is inappropriate.
+Content that is flagged by a considerable portion of the community will be filtered for users of the extension.

 > `Detox` only uses Open-Source APIs and libraries.
 Image content detection is performed on the client-side.
 Text is sent to the server (the [source code](https://github.com/Team-Jalapeno/detox-backend) for which is also Open Source).
 However, the text sent to our servers is not stored and not linked to a user in any way.